rouyng/sendafd/README.md

 Send the PSR AFD using the custom template located at `templates/my_template.html`:
 `sendafd -t my_template.html foo@bar.com email.emailserver.com someuser@emailserver.com somepassword PSR`

 Generate a html file using the custom template located at `templates/sample_web_template.html`.
 Does not email the output.
-Used when serving the output as a web page:
+Used when serving the output as a web page.
+Use dummy placeholder values for mail addresses/credentials/server:
 `sendafd -w sample_web_template.html foo@bar.com email.emailserver.com someuser@emailserver.com somepassword PSR`

 ## Templating